 Other aspects to inspect in this area include ensuring that: 1) RISC-3 valves in the selected system are placed in their correct positions; 2) inspection and testing and the corrective action applied to RISC-3 SSCs are reasonable based on their low-risk; 3) extent of conditions review in cases where existing alternate treatment being applied to RISC-3 SSCs were found to be deficient and had a notable adverse impact on the function of the system; 4) components that can be categorized as either RISC-1 or RISC-3 are properly segregated in storage to minimize the potential for installation of a component categorized as RISC-3 into a RISC-1 application and 5) the licensee is identifying and scheduling deficient conditions, such as corrosion, missing fasteners, cracks, and degraded insulation, for repair.

-Additional guidance for inspection of alternate treatment of RISC-3 SSCs can be found in ppendix A.
+Additional guidance for inspection of alternate treatment of RISC-3 SSCs can be found in appendix A.

 The regulation states that existing information in the quality assurance plan or in the UFSAR may need to be revised to reflect the changes in treatment that are made as a result of implementation of 10 CFR 50.69.
 Any revisions to these documents are to be submitted to the NRC in accordance with the existing requirements of 10 CFR 50.54(a)(2) and 50.71(e).

 The inspector should review licensee event reports for the selected SSCs to verify the licensee is appropriately reporting equipment deficiencies and events consistent with the requirement of 10 CFR 50.69(g).
-For RISC-1 and -2 SSCs confirm the licensee is implementing reporting requirements not required by 10 CFR 50.69(g), i.e., 10 CFR art 21, 50.72, and 50.73 reporting requirements.
+For RISC-1 and -2 SSCs confirm the licensee is implementing reporting requirements not required by 10 CFR 50.69(g), i.e., 10 CFR Part 21, 50.72, and 50.73 reporting requirements.
 Only RISC-3 and RISC-4 SSCs are excluded from 10 CFR part 21, 50.72, and 50.73 reporting requirements.

 Title 10 CFR 50.69(g) provides a new reporting requirement applicable to events or conditions that prevented, or would have prevented, a RISC-1 or RISC-2 SSC from performing a safety significant function.
 Most events involving these SSCs will meet existing 10 CFR 50.72 and 73 reporting criteria.
 However, it is possible for events and conditions to arise that impact whether RISC-1 or RISC-2 SSCs would perform beyond design-basis functions consistent with the performance capability credited in the categorization process.